S. Robert Blair: Biography

-Sidney Robert Blair was born to Sidney Martin Blair (1897–1981) and Janet Russell Gentleman (1895–1974).
+Sidney Robert Blair was born in Trinidad to Sidney Martin Blair (1897–1981) and Janet Russell Gentleman (1895–1974).
 Blair's father, of Scottish Presbyterian origin, was born in Parry Sound and in 1902 moved with his family to Alberta.
 Before World War I he attended classes at the University of Alberta.
 During the war he served as a flight instructor in the Royal Flying Corps and lectured at Khaki University.
 In 1922 he graduated Bachelor of Science at the University of Birmingham.
 He then returned to Canada and studied at the University of Alberta under Karl A. Clark, and graduated Master of Science in 1924.
 Blair spent the rest of his career in the petroleum industry.
 During World War II he worked for the Air Ministry in the supply of aviation fuel.
 In 1949 he joined the Bechtel Corporation and retired in 1974 as president of Canadian Bechtel Limited.
 In 1950 he published the famous Report on the Alberta Bituminous Sands, otherwise known as the "Blair Report," which led to the development of the Athabasca oil sands.

 On 26 March 1927, Sidney Blair married Janet "Nettie" Gentleman, originally of Lanarkshire, in Windsor, Ontario.
 Following their marriage, Blair began working for Trinidad Leaseholds Limited and took a position managing an asphalt refinery in Trinidad.
 It was there, on 13 August 1929, that Sidney Robert Blair was born.
 Over the next decade, the Blair family moved between Trinidad, England, Canada, and the United States.
 Their second child, Mona Helen Margaret (1934–2020) was born in England on 6 February 1934.